ibbles/LearningCpp/Signed Vs Unsigned Integer Types.md

 They model modular arithmetic [(13)](https://www.open-std.org/jtc1/sc22/wg21/docs/papers/2019/p1428r0.pdf), [(45)](https://stackoverflow.com/a/18796084).
 The arithmetic rules are different [(56)](https://hamstergene.github.io/posts/2021-10-30-do-not-use-unsigned-for-nonnegativity) from regular mathematics.
 It models the ℤ/n ring, not the natural numbers.
-Which is weird for a container size since there is no sane situation where adding more elements to a container suddenly makes it empty.
+Which is weird for a container size since there is no sane situation where adding more elements to a container suddenly makes it empty (forgot to put citation here.).
 Decreasing an unsigned value doesn't necessarily make it smaller since it may wrap around [(45)](https://stackoverflow.com/a/18795568), and similar for increasing it not necessarily making it larger.
 This is true, in some sense, for both signed and unsigned integers, but for signed integers the point where that happens far away from commonly used numbers while for unsigned integers it is right next to the most common number: 0 [(57)](https://www.reddit.com/r/cpp/comments/rtsife/almost_always_unsigned).
 Unsigned under/overflow has unexpected / unintuitive behavior, which can easily leads to bugs, so it's also bad (even though it's well defined).